 In fact, website content is like your phone on and off airplane mode.
-No updated or new information causes customers and prospects to lose your signal.
+No updated or new information is the airplane mode.
+Customers can't get your signal.
 But, when you post frequent updates that target audience needs, your service hits five bars.

 Furthermore, prospects, customers and search engines all value fresh content.
 And, blog posts are an effective way to generate regular information the target audience needs.
 To illustrate, a LinkedIn study of 5470 professionals that had some part in the purchasing process identified blog posts as their preferred type of content.
 And for an organization that sells to hospitals, it served as the perfect vehicle to educate their audience, build brand equity and generate new business opportunities.